Grey31415/Twenny/README.md

 # Twenny

-A hardware screen timer to reduce eye strain during long hour of computer work.
+A hardware screen timer to reduce eye strain during long hours of computer work.